 Half of survey participants make some sales revenue from private label products (generic products with their own brand added).
 The other half sell no private label products at all.

-Of the half who do private labelling, 23% make less than 10% of their sales from PL products.
-These businesses could be using private labelling to supplement their product range, perhaps with branded accessories, rather than using it as their main sourcing strategy.
+Of the half who do private labeling, 23% make less than 10% of their sales from PL products.
+These businesses could be using private labeling to supplement their product range, perhaps with branded accessories, rather than using it as their main sourcing strategy.

-But a third of the businesses who do some level of private labelling (17% of all sellers) follow the private label business model exclusively – all of their sales come from PL products.
+But a third of the businesses who do some level of private labeling (17% of all sellers) follow the private label business model exclusively – all of their sales come from PL products.

-Million dollar sellers are more likely to do just a little private labelling, with 27% of $1M+ sellers who do some private labelling generating less than 10% of their sales from private label products.
+Million dollar sellers are more likely to do just a little private labeling, with 27% of $1M+ sellers who do some private labeling generating less than 10% of their sales from private label products.
 They are also less likely to be exclusively private label sellers, with only 9% of $1M+ sellers selling only PL products.

 77% Use Multiple Sales Channels